 All Fiji Roads owned road drains are still maintained by the Council.
-This is an added expense to the Council with very minimal return from Department of National Road.
+This is an added expense to the Council with very minimal return from Fiji Roads Authority.

 Normal Routine services and maintenance such as garbage /refuse collection, grass cutting in the town area, cleaning of public drains, clean up campaigns, mowing the road verges and upkeep of parks & gardens were carried out throughout the year